ahmadelbaba/HealthyHearts/README.md

 ## **DESCRIPTION OF THE COMMUNICATION PROTOCOLS**

 The team has decided to use Slack as the forum for communication.
 A team group chat is our main form of communication and space to exchange ideas and information.
-In Slack the team has created individual threads to discuss work progress on Data Analysis, Machine Learning and Visualiasation.
+In Slack the team has created individual threads to discuss work progress on Data Analysis, Machine Learning and Visualisation.
 We have also availed Zoom to organize and host group meetings to brainstorm and workshop ideas and roles for the length of the project.

 ## **TECHNOLOGIES USED**